zchee/neovim-wiki/Integer-types-refactoring-guidelines.md

 In loops, we have a *counter* variable and a *limit* expression (*condition* being a comparison between *counter* and *limit*).
 Issues can arise mainly because of implicit conversions in *limit* expression, as well as mixing different-signedness types in *condition* (i.e., when *counter* and *limit* have types of different signedness).
 To avoid/reduce implicit conversion and type-signedness-mixing problems:

 - If possible, try to avoid different-signedness types in variables within *limit* expression (many errors are because implicit conversion from signed type to unsigned one).
 - In principle, *limit* expression's type determines *counter*'s type.
 If *limit* expression is `size_t`, so is counter.
-If *limit* expression is `ssize_t`, so is counter.
+If *limit* expression is `ptrdiff_t`, so is counter.
 And so on.
 - If resulting type of *counter* and *limit* is unsigned:
     * Check *limit* expression  for frontier values (e.g. when size is zero).
     * Avoid *condition* using substractions (unless guarded so that it can be proved for result to always be positive).
 Prefer equivalent condition using additions on the other side.
-- As an optimization, you could use plain `int` instead of `ssize_t`, or `unsigned int` instead of `size_t`, but only if you are sure that those types will be enough always.
+- As an optimization, you could use plain `int` instead of `ptrdiff_t`, or `unsigned int` instead of `size_t`, but only if you are sure that those types will be enough always.
 Please try not to impose arbitrary/unneeded limits.